Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 **`core`** folder

 The `core` is responsible for the project specific setup.
-It contains components and states which define the base of the application.
+It contains layouts, components and states which define the base of the application.

 --